razorblade23/PyCrucible/README.md

 ## How to configure `PyCrucible`
-Configuration can be set in two ways:
+Configuration can be set in two files:
 - `pycrucible.toml`
 - `pyproject.toml`